 I am fascinated by the complexities and details of relationships.
-Living in the Pacific Northwest, I am surrounded by the richness of nature: the layers in soil, patterns in rock: the visual interaction between natural objects.
+Living in the Pacific Northwest, I am surrounded by the richness of nature: the layers in soil, the jagged patterns in rock, the physical interaction between shape and line.
 These natural components can simultaneously offer a soothing element of repetition, and an unsettling element of fragmentation.
 Similarly, our reality as human beings hold these same elements of tension: our experiences are rarely all-good or all-bad, rather, we experience everything in chorus.
 There can be beauty in these seemingly contradictory elements; an unexpected harmony and loveliness.
 It is this beautiful contradiction that I attempt to convey in my work.

 Melana has a bachelor’s degree in fine arts from Taylor University in Indiana and has studied painting/drawing at Studio Art Centers International in Florence, Italy and at Hofstra University in Hempstead, New York.
 Additionally, Melana has a Masters degree in Art Therapy from Hofstra University, which has encouraged an integration of emotion and intimacy in her creative process.
 Melana lives in the Pacific Northwest city of Everett, WA.